Mishidev-2/Mishi_PP1/README.md

 - Stores the Booleans, setters, getters, and stuff

 GameTools
-- Stores the methods I use such as typeText and delay
+- Stores the methods used such as typeText and delay